 For us, it’s all about communication.
 Pretty much everything has to be in writing with hour estimates.
 Workers on the FreeeUp Marketplace aren’t even allowed to start projects unless that stuff is in place.
 If the client is like, “Hey, I need you to work 8 hours,” the worker’s not allowed to work 9 hours without prior approval and most people within reason are going to get that approval.

 The same thing goes with completing work.
 Every time the worker completes something, they update the client so that it’s not just, “Oh, I completed 15 hours of work.
 Here everything is,” and you have no idea what’s going on.
 We want constant updates.
 That’s a big key to working out how to hire a virtual assistant.

 We want a paper trail so that no one feels like they’re being treated unfairly and that everything is there to look back on.
 If we need to look back 3 weeks and how many emails someone answered in 8 hours, we can check that compared to today.

 The client knows their business better than we do so we leave it up to the client and we also leave it up on past feedback from different history of clients.

-A lot of our workers care a lot more about staying within the FreeeUp network and following our policies and treating the client’s business as their own than they do about getting that extra hour because it’s just not worth it for them.
+A lot of workers on the marketplace care a lot more about staying within the FreeeUp network and following our policies and treating the client’s business as their own than they do about getting that extra hour because it’s just not worth it for them.
 Because if we find that they’re manipulating their time card in any way, then they just lose access to all these great clients that they would never get otherwise.